Mission Viejo, California: 2010

-Age distribution was 27.1% under the age of 18, 6.6% from 18 to 24, 30.5% from 25 to 44, 24.9% from 45 to 64, and 10.9% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females, there were 95.7 males.
-For every 100 females age 18 and over, there were 91.7 males.

-According to a 2008 estimate, the median household income was $93,330, and the median family income was $113,439.
-Males had a median income of $74,703 versus $53,196 for females.
-The per capita income for the city was $41,459.
-1.9% of families and 4.4% of the population were below the poverty line, including 5.1% of those under age 18 and 6% of those age 65 or over.

 Economy

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city were:
+According to the city's 2022 Comprehensive Annual Financial Report, the top employers in the city were:

 Marie Callender's has its corporate headquarters in the Marie Callender's Corporate Support Center in Mission Viejo.

 Arts and culture

 The Shops at Mission Viejo and the Kaleidoscope Center serve as the city's two main shopping, dining and entertainment centers.
 Both cater to an upper middle class customer demographic and feature family-oriented facilities and services.

 Mission Viejo also hosts a number of athletic events such as 5K runs and triathlons throughout the year.
 The city holds a variety of annually recurring events to celebrate holidays including a street fair and fireworks for Independence Day and public decorations and interactive activities for children during the winter holiday season featuring representation for multiple popular religions.